Practice ProjectWelcome to the American Recorder Practice Project!

 , published in American Recorder

-- Making self-evaluation less painful
+- Making self-evaluation less painful and more productive

 - SHMRG: a fun and functional way to analyze music

 - Anxiety is your friend.
 Yes, it is.